Bran-hoff/landlab/docs/source/getting_started/quickstart.md

 4. Add Collaborators

+Branch leaders - Add Collaborators to your Branch in Github, Settings, Manage Access, Invite Collaborators.

+Branch contributors:
+Code to jump onto Allison's branches: open git-bash (or your preferred terminal) within your local landlab branch check your remotes with $git remote -v (if you don't see a remote with a link to her fork of landlab, you'll need to add one) add allison's fork as: $ git remote add pfeiffer https://github.com/pfeiffea/landlab.git then get her work from this remote with: $git fetch pfeiffer go into whatever your preferred branch of her fork as $git checkout 'branch_name' (ex. $git checkout create_bed_sed_initializer)

+To push changes you've made:
+$git add 'file/name/here'
+$git commit -m "here are my comments on these changes"
+$git push

+you may also need to '$git pull' before you push

 5. Deveop on a Collaborator Branch, develop on your remote, keep your master updated to the Collaborator branch

 6. Add, commmit and do a pull request to add your contributions to a Landlab branch